May 15, 1890–September 18, 1980

 When asked whether her fiction was autobiographical, Porter explained that her stories were "true in the way that a work of fiction should be true, created out of all the scattered particles of life I was able to absorb and combine and shape into new being."

 In 2002, First Lady Laura Bush dedicated Porter's childhood home in Kyle as a National Literary Landmark.
 The home is now a thriving literary center operated by Texas State University.

 Porter's work appears in multiple editions and anthologies.
 For readers new to her work, the Library of America's Collected Stories and Other Writings is a good place to begin.
 This volume includes the stories that appeared in The Collected Stories of Katherine Anne Porter, as well as a selection of reviews, essays, and travel pieces from throughout her career.
-The Library of America site features an interview with Darlene Harbour Unrue, who edited the volume and has published a number of books on Porter's life and career.

 The University of Maryland Libraries house the Katherine Anne Porter papers, 1842–1980.
 The collection includes correspondence, notes, and drafts for her works, publications, legal documents, and financial records.
 It also includes over 1,500 photographs from her personal collection, dating from the 1890s to 1979.

 Porter's childhood home in Kyle is now the Katherine Anne Porter Literary Center, administered by Texas State University-San Marcos.
 The center hosts several readings each year by visiting writers.

 In 2004, Texas State faculty member Tom Grimes published an essay titled "Courting Miss Porter" describing his efforts to raise funds for the restoration of the Porter house.

 Als, Hilton.
 "Enameled Lady: How Katherine Anne Porter Perfected Herself."
 The New Yorker, April 20, 2009.